 - a.
-When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object. - b.
+When counting objects, say the number names in the standard order.
+Pair each quantity of objects with one and only one number and each number with the correct quantity of objects. - b.
 Understand that the last number name said tells the number of objects counted.
-The number of objects is the same regardless of their arrangement or the order in which they were counted.
+The number of objects is the same regardless of their arrangement or the order in which they were counted. - c.
+Understand that each successive number refers to a quantity that is one greater than the previous number.